huit/puppet-ipa/README.md

 Defaults to 'false'.

+###`fixedprimary`

+Configure sssd to use a fixed server as the primary IPA server.

+Defaults to 'false'.

 ####`forwarders`

 Defines an array of DNS forwarders to use when DNS is setup.
 An empty list will use the Root Nameservers.